patofoto/Demon_Klipper_Essentials_Unified/README.md

 There is no longer any need for a separate KAMP install for meshing.
 The adaptive purge line & smart park are still needed.

 For Klipper's Adaptive Mesh feature to work you must have:
-- The latest version of Klipper!
+- You must have a version of Klipper later than 1st Feb 2024
 - Enabled your Slicer for `Label Objects`
 - It's good to have `Exclude Objects` too...
 - Added the `file_manager` section to your `moonraker.conf` file for `object processing`